-An introduction to the Norwegian prison system, which is known around the world for its focus on rehabilitation and its low reoffending rates.
+An in-depth look at the Norwegian prison system, which is known around the world for its focus on rehabilitation and its low reoffending rates.

 Like many social institutions in the country, Norway’s prison system has been lauded as one of the most humane, and forward thinking on the planet.